 So Weird had an episode featuring literal Bee People.
 Made somewhat hilarious, as despite them having a queen, eating flowers, spitting out wax, and decorating their town with honeycomb patterns — nobody seemed to be able to figure out what was going on.

-The Big Bad from Stargate Atlantis, the Wraith, are human-insectoid hybrids whose society is run by queens.
+The main enemy race from Stargate Atlantis, the Wraith, are human-insectoid hybrids whose society is run by queens.
 They even have hiveships and the queens are usually considered a much bigger foe than the ordinary 'drone' wraith.
 Oh, they are also life-sucking-sufficiently-advanced-aliens, so that makes them Our Vampires Are Different, too.

 Speaking of vamps, the ones from Charmed act like bee people.